Texas man seriously hurt after his car gets hit by train in Ford County

 WICHITA, Kan.
-(KSNW) — One person was hospitalized with serious injuries after a train collided with a car in Ford County on Saturday morning.
+(KSNW) — A 33-year-old Texas man was hospitalized after a train collided with the car he was driving in Ford County on Saturday.

-The Kansas Highway Patrol (KHP) Crash Log says the crash happened at 5:15 a.m. on Saturday morning near the city of Wright.
+The Kansas Highway Patrol says the crash happened at 5:15 a.m. near the city of Wright.

 Ford County EMS transported him to a hospital with suspected serious injuries.